submariner-io/enhancements/submariner/centralized-control-plane.md

 The above works well in an environment where clusters are used by a single administrative domain and services are commonly shared across all clusters.
  For example, when a company runs clusters as the runtime infrastructure and developers can deploy to any cluster for availability, redundancy, or geographic proximity.
-Another common set-up is clusters under different administrative domains (e.g., separated by team).
-In those environments, service naming and sharing may be controlled differently.
+However, it is less suited in a deployment model where clusters are owned and operated by different teams, each having independent control and configuration (see next section for elaboration).
- We would like to propose a different approach for Service management, that allows:
+ For those deployments, we would like to propose a different approach for Service management, that allows:

 1. Independent service naming (i.e., allow use of different names in different clusters).
 1. Selective imports (i.e., import services into a subset of clusters in the ClusterSet).